Electric Citrus Juicers

 In the end we narrowed it down to two machines: Both were easy to clean with stable attached carafes and well-designed reamers.
 We put these two through a final gauntlet of 50 limes each—100 halves of fruit—one right after another, to compare how durable and easy they were to use.
 One model was the ultimate, inexpensive victor; it’s quieter and smoother, and it plowed through the fruit with ease.
 The runner-up model is our previous Best Buy; it was redesigned since we last tested.
 It worked well, but its motor is louder—not horribly so, but enough that you might not want to use it early in the morning.
 And while it never stopped working, testers did note a burning smell toward the end of our 50 limes.

-So what do you sacrifice by choosing our favorite inexpensive model at $20 rather than the $200 Breville?
+So what do you sacrifice by choosing our favorite inexpensive model rather than the pricier Breville?
 The Breville is definitely higher quality, sturdier, and attractive in stainless steel.
 It uses a power-assisted lever instead of your hand to push the fruit against the reamer, which makes it slightly easier.
 But hand-pushing the fruit for our winning inexpensive model isn’t too taxing, and you get a tactile signal when it’s spent (you can feel the reamer ridges through the peel).
 For its efficient juicing, easy use, and smooth motor, our Best Buy is our top pick for an inexpensive citrus juicer.